See answer

 2. Avoid Rubbing Your Skin When Wiping or Cleaning the Area

 Harsh rubbing around the perianal area with soap or wiping with rough toilet paper is another irritant to the skin and a potential contributor to an eczema flare-up.
 Unscented baby wipes or soft wet washcloths are recommended to clean the region.
-Afterward, dry off by dabbing gently with cotton balls or a soft cloth.
+Dry off by dabbing gently with cotton balls or a soft cloth.

 3. Take Cold Showers